prince-chrismc/Docker-Security-Analysis/README.md

   - Degree of usability; are they uer freindly ( easy to install and use )
   - production safe
 - Benchmark the various tools for scanning time.
+- Case study: Where do the vulnerabilities coem from?

 ## Executive Summary
 ###### Analysis of Tools